 The only way to get inside the castle is through a guided tour run by the castle proprietors.
 The tour takes 30 minutes and takes you through the first and second floors.

 On the first floor, you stop in an armory lined with suits of armor and hanging weapons.
 Then into a chapel with stained glass paintings.
 Upstairs there are two rooms you enter lined with medieval furniture and coats of arms leading you into the knight’s hall.

-The knight’s hall features gothic style painting on the ceiling and other medieval furniture and art on display.
+The knight’s hall features gothic style paintings on the ceiling and other medieval furniture and art on display.
 The tour ends in the staircase where the famous painting “Archer of Lichtenstein” by Schutze vom Lichtenstein is displayed.
 The tour is German-speaking only with a provided English brochure.

 Lichtenstein Castle Interior and Features

 Castle Lichtenstein is most known for its stunning looks.
 The castle itself was rebuilt by a restorative architect in the gothic style and looks just that.
-Not a huge castle, the castles turret towers above the courtyard and castle itself.
+Not a huge castle, the castle’s turret towers above the courtyard and castle itself.

 This castle is great for taking pictures, there are many bridges that connect the castle structures and elevate it from the courtyard.

 Nearby Things to Do

 Being located in the Alps and surrounded by parkland Castle Lichtenstein makes a great place for a day trip.
 There are countless trails in the area that lead through the hills and beautiful landscape.